CodeBear801/tech_summary/tech-summary/tools/kafka/notes_from_robin_moffatt_confluent.md

 Moving data from database to kafka or vice verse

 ## ETL process changed
 The idea of events and the idea of real-time processing.
-Building you a dataplatform around events
+Building you a data platform around events

 ## Time
 In batch processing, you know what your time window is.